dragmine149/Work/9. StockControl/Readme.md

 ## Objectives

 - [X] Read from csv file
-- [X] Make csv file into list
+- [X] Make button for each csv entry
-- [X] Show items in csv file
-- [X] Show information about item in csv file
+- [X] Button opens up new pane, with information about selected item
-- [X] Edit a specific file in the csv file
+- [X] Option to edit selected item
-- [X] Get any item in the csv file
+- [X] Save selected item back into file